10 Organizational Leadership Styles — Study Starters

 When would you want a servant leader?

 You run a small but growing brokerage company.
-Your organization is comprised of smart, talented, and experienced financial advisers and stockbrokers.
+Your organization is comprised of smart, talented, and experienced financial advisors and stockbrokers.
 The top priority for your company is to help your customers achieve success.
 That success translates into success for your employees, your company, and your public reputation.
 This is a scenario in which a decentralized approach to leadership and customer-first orientation can yield the best results.
-Here, servant leadership will work alongside those talented advisers and brokers to ensure customers and other key stakeholders get results.
+Here, servant leadership will work alongside those talented advisors and brokers to ensure customers and other key stakeholders get results.

 Transactional leadership succeeds best in a context of order, structure, and rigid hierarchy.
 While it may sound similar in name to transformational leadership, it’s almost exactly the opposite.
 Here, roles are clearly and strictly defined.
 The job of leadership is to ensure individuals perform their roles correctly and effectively, and that group performance produces positive outcomes.
 Often, a clear system of penalties and rewards for performance is in place, including pay bonuses and opportunities for upward mobility.
 A good transactional leader will use those rewards and penalties to identify strengths and weed out weaknesses among personnel.
 Transactional leaders may prize the status quo.
 Where change is needed, a transactional leader will typically implement it within existing systems and structures rather than through major structural transformation.